UoB-COMSM0166/2025-group-12/README.md

 Since our game concept was brand new and largely undefined at the start, the entire team, acting as the product owner, discussed new game features to implement and documented them in the product backlog.
 These features were later added to the Kanban by the scrum master.
 Additionally, a draft of the class diagrams for new game elements was produced during this process, ensuring that everyone had a clear design model to follow, and detailed tasks were then assigned to each team member.

 We abandoned Planning Poker while initially considering using it to estimate task complexity.
 The reason was the structured nature of our gameplay design, where the core data flow was already established during the reading week, leaving us to focus on implementing five distinct game stages—exactly one per sprint.
+(It turns out that our 'structured gameplay' was a glorified to-do list.)

 #### Direct communication over Kanban

 Since our coding team is relatively small and the residential areas of our team members are quite distant from the university and separate, we relied heavily on online instant messaging through WeChat, similar to WhatsApp, for day-to-day communication.
 While GitHub was used for version control, we preferred to announce and discuss updates directly through WeChat rather than set up formal pull requests, allowing us to maintain fast communication and reduce delays caused by individual work schedules.

-The Kanban board was used as a visual aid to track sprint tasks and remind the team of pending work.
-The team member who delivered code, graphics work, or documentation to the GitHub repo directly would inform everyone else in the WeChat group.
+The Kanban board was used as a visual aid to track sprint tasks and remind the team of pending work, a reliable helper in the process of our teamwork.
+A team member who delivered code, graphics work, or documentation to the GitHub repo would directly inform everyone else in the WeChat group.
 After validation and verification, the scrum master would tick that term off the Kanban.

 <p align="center">
     <img src="documents/kanban.png">